 Assault weapons bans can be categorized according to:

 - The activities that are prohibited

-- How transportation, transfer, and possession of grandfathered weapons are treated
+- How transportation, transfer, and possession of legacy weapons are treated

 State Assault Weapons Bans